votchallenge/website/contents/howto/integration_channels.md

 ## Prerequisites

 This tutorial assumes that you already have the toolkit on your computer:
-The [toolkit](https://github.com/votchallenge/vot-toolkit) and [TraX](https://github.com/votchallenge/trax) are downloaded from github repository.
+The [toolkit](https://github.com/votchallenge/vot-toolkit) and [TraX](https://github.com/votchallenge/trax) are downloaded from github repository (master).
-Note that the source code has to be checkouted from <b>channels</b> branch.
 TraX protocol has to be compiled manually using cmake and C++ compiler.
 Be careful that TraX is compiled using the same architecture (32 or 64 bit) as your tracker and Matlab are using.
 In the `configuration.m` set the following command:

 	set_global_variable('trax_source', '<path-to-trax-folder>');